Davis leads Kent State against Buffalo after 31-point game - WTOP News

 Buffalo, New York; Friday, 6 p.m.
 EST

-BOTTOM LINE: Kent State visits Buffalo after VonCameron Davis scored 31 points in Kent State’s 68-50 win against the Northern Illinois Huskies.
+BOTTOM LINE: Kent State visits Buffalo after VonCameron Davis scored 31 points in Kent State’s 68-50 victory over the Northern Illinois Huskies.

 The Bulls are 4-2 on their home court.
-Buffalo is eighth in the MAC in rebounding with 30.9 rebounds.
-Noah Batchelor leads the Bulls with 5.6 boards.
+Buffalo is seventh in the MAC scoring 74.2 points while shooting 44.4% from the field.

-The Golden Flashes are 1-1 in conference matchups.
-Kent State is third in the MAC with 33.4 rebounds per game led by Cli’Ron Hornbeak averaging 7.3.
+The Golden Flashes are 1-1 in MAC play.
+Kent State has a 1-0 record in games decided by less than 4 points.

-Buffalo averages 74.2 points, 10.8 more per game than the 63.4 Kent State gives up.
-Kent State’s 40.3% shooting percentage from the field this season is 5.5 percentage points lower than Buffalo has allowed to its opponents (45.8%).
+Buffalo’s average of 7.6 made 3-pointers per game this season is just 0.8 more made shots on average than the 6.8 per game Kent State gives up.
+Kent State averages 7.1 made 3-pointers per game this season, 2.9 fewer made shots on average than the 10.0 per game Buffalo gives up.

-The Bulls and Golden Flashes match up Friday for the first time in conference play this season.
+The Bulls and Golden Flashes match up Friday for the first time in MAC play this season.

 Davis is averaging 16.4 points for the Golden Flashes.